A Guide to the Best Things to Do in Manly

 What is the difference between the private Manly ferry and the public Manly Ferry?

-The private ferry services are a little faster, but they cost a couple of dollars more and do not count towards your daily or weekly Opal caps.
+The private ferry services are a little faster, but they cost a couple of dollars more.
+The Manly Fast Ferry now counts towards your daily or weekly Opal caps.

 Click here to discover more great Ferry rides from Circular Quay